Lena Yarinkura: Motifs and artworks

-What is Open Hands?

-Open Hands is an art showcase that pays tributes to the work of senior artists who are essential is passing down cultural knowledge to the upcoming generations.
-As a contributing artist, Yarinkura's works were displayed at the Art Gallery of South Australia for this annual celebration of Indigenous Australia.
-Through their artwork, these artists showcase their connections to deep rooted knowledge in Country and culture.

-Ngalbenbe (The Sun Story)

-Ngalbenbe is an installation created by Yarinkura and her daughter Yolanda Rostron for the Open Hands exhibit.
+The 2020 Tarnanthi annual Indigenous art showcase at the Art Gallery of South Australia was subtitled Open Hands, and featured Ngalbenbe, an installation created by Yarinkura and her daughter Yolanda Rostron.
 This piece represents the important ancestral contribution in the cosmology of the people of Arnhem Land, specifically the Kune and Rembarrnga peoples.
 The series of sculptures are made from pandanus, paperbark, feathers, rocks, sand, earth pigments, and natural dyes.
 Ngalbenbe shows the story of the sun (Ngalbenbe) and three fishermen who go to fish with their butterfly fish trap (Walabi).

-Yawk Yawk

-The yawk yawk are young girls that have transformation powers granted by the Rainbow Serpent, Ngalmudj, and they inhabit the Maningrida region.
+The yawkyawk are young girls that have transformation powers granted by the Rainbow Serpent, Ngalmudj.
 At times, they are compared to mermaids since they are illustrated as the tail of a fish.
-Furthermore, parts of the Yawk Yawk's body are associated with the land, for example, the bend of a river can be considered the tail and the billabong can be the head.
+Parts of the Yawk Yawks' bodies are associated with the land; for example, the bend of a river can be considered the tail and the billabong can be the head.
 Yarinkura inherited the rights and responsibilities to depict the yawk yawk from her mother, making the yawk yawk one of her signatures.
 While there are various interpretations of yawkyawk mythologies among the different language groups, Yarinkura depicts them in accordance with her belief that yawkyawk are the same as those still living in a sacred billabong near her outstation.
+She created at least two works titled Yawkyawk in 2015.